MicrosoftDocs/ATADocs/ATPDocs/manage-sensitive-honeytoken-accounts.md

 ## Sensitive entities

 The following list of groups are considered **Sensitive** by [!INCLUDE [Short long](includes/product-short.md)].
-Any entity that is a member of one of these Active Directory groups (including nested groups and their members) is automatically considered sensitive by [!INCLUDE [Product short](includes/product-short.md)], you are not required to do anything else:
+Any entity that is a member of one of these Active Directory groups (including nested groups and their members) is automatically considered sensitive:

 - Administrators
 - Power Users